jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

   ]
 ```

-We can see that the explanation section its very different.
+The explanation section is very different.
 First of all, we
 see that when we use the filter everything is wrapped in `ConstantScore`,
 meaning that no scoring will be performed (we just want to include/exclude data
 based on certain criteria).
 Since the first query is a `BooleanQuery` for every